-When balances don't have an applicable grace period, interest is applied right away.
+When balances don't have a grace period, interest is applied right away.

 To find out the length of the grace period refer to the credit card application or your credit card agreement.
 Your monthly statements should also include the number of days in the grace period.

 Some credit cards offer rewards and incentives for using their credit card.
 Rewards come in several different forms: cash back, points to redeem, and discounts.

 There are different situations that you might incur credit card fees.
 Annual fee, finance charge, late fee, and over-the-limit fee are some of the most common fees.